Dave Rainford

-David John Rainford (born 21 April 1979) is an English former footballer.
-He now works for the Premier League.
+David John Rainford (born 21 April 1979) is an English former footballer who is currently director of the Brentford Academy.

 Rainford left Dagenham & Redbridge at the end of the 2007–08 season after he was offered a senior teaching role at a local school.
 During the 2007–08 season, Rainford had become known for being the only semi-professional player in the Football League.

 In June 2008 Rainford joined Chelmsford City.
 On 8 June 2012 he was confirmed as their assistant manager following the departure of Ben Chenery.